-Pluvial flooding occurs when the intensity of precipitation and resulting stormwater runoff exceeds the capacity of the land surface to infiltrate it, and/or when the rate of excess precipitation exceeds the stormwater conveyance capacities of natural and engineered drainage systems, resulting in surface ponding (B. R. Rosenzweig, McPhillips, et al., 2018).
+Pluvial flooding occurs when the intensity of precipitation exceeds the capacity of the land surface to infiltrate it, and/or when the rate of excess precipitation (i.e. runoff) exceeds the stormwater conveyance capacities of natural and engineered drainage systems, resulting in surface ponding (B. R. Rosenzweig, McPhillips, et al., 2018).
 This process dominates the hydrologic cycle of most densely developed cities, which typically have a high percentage of buildings, pavements and other impervious surfaces that inhibit stormwater infiltration.
-As a result, pluvial flooding is often referred to as 'urban' flooding (Agonafir et al., 2023).
+For this reason, pluvial flooding is often referred to as 'urban' flooding (Agonafir et al., 2023).

-Although impervious surfaces are the primary contributor to pluvial flooding, this mechanism can also occur over pervious surfaces.
-When the intensity of short duration precipitation events, (commonly referred to as cloudbursts 1, exceeds the infiltration capacity of pervious surfaces, the excess precipitation will accumulate and flow over the surface.
+Although impervious surfaces are the primary driver, pluvial flooding can also occur over pervious surfaces.
+When the intensity of short duration precipitation events (commonly referred to as cloudbursts - see Harris & Lanfranco, 2017), exceeds the infiltration capacity of pervious surfaces, the excess precipitation will accumulate and flow over the surface.
 This phenomenon is more likely when pervious surfaces are already saturated, and/or are covered with snow or ice (Andradóttir et al., 2021; Moghadas et al., 2018).
 Alizadehtazi et al. (2016) found that the infiltration capacity of urban park soils, tree pits without tree guards, porous pavers, and certain bioretention facilities were frequently below the intensity of the intensity of the 5 yr, 6 minute design storm used to design many components of the city's stormwater drainage systems, underscoring the potential of these pervious surfaces to produce runoff.

-To reduce pluvial flooding, the city's separate and combined sewer systems were designed to intercept and convey 'excess precipitation' rapidly away from buildings and roads (Tarr, 2001).
-However, engineered drainage systems have a finite capacity, which is another key contributor to pluvial flood hazard.
-Three limitations of the sewer system that can contribute include: 1) the spacing and hydraulic capacity of different types of inlets, 2) hydraulic bottlenecks within the piped collection system, and 3) hydrologic overload.
+To reduce pluvial flooding, the city's separate and combined sewer systems were designed to intercept and convey runoff rapidly away from buildings and roads (Tarr, 2001).
+This approach to urban drainage reduced local flood risks under routine precipitation conditions, but transferred pollution loads and flood risks further downstream.
+Because engineered drainage systems have a finite capacity, they are less effective at reducing local flood risks under extreme precipitation conditions, as brought on by climate change.

+Several limitations of the sewer system contribute to contemporary pluvial flood risks.
+These include: 1) the spacing, hydraulic capacity, and maintenance of different types of inlets, 2) hydraulic bottlenecks within the piped collection system, and 3) hydrologic overload.
 Each of these limitations is described in greater detail below.